wp-plugins/buddypress-registration-groups-1/readme.txt

 == Changelog ==

+= 0.8 =
+* Validated plugin is compatible with BuddyPress 1.5
+* Modified plugin listing to remove 20 group limit; limit is now 99999

 = 0.7 =
 * Validated plugin is compatible with WordPress 3.2.1 and BuddyPress 1.2.9
 * Changed default group listing to only show public groups, hidden and private groups are not shown